tremusa/php-code-snippets/phpmailer-gmail-example/README.md

   - `$recepientsEmail` - Recievers email address.
   - `$subjectOfMail`   - Subject for email.
   - `$messageContent`  - Body of mail.
 Either text or html.
+  - The function will return an status variable whose value will be `Sent` if mail was succesfull , otherwise it will contain the error message.

 ```
 Note:	You need to configure the sendMail.php file according to your details.
 		Details such as username, password, sender, replyto needs to be configured
 		with your own account details.
 ```